mendix/widgets-resources/packages-web/boolean-slider/README.md

 # Boolean Slider
-Switch between the two boolean states (true/false).
+Toggle a boolean attribute.

 ## Features
 * Deactivate when attribute or context is read-only
-* Execute a microflow when the state is changed
+* Execute a microflow when toggled

 ## Dependencies
 Mendix 6.